-In our eagerness to get trains running, we all make mistakes when laying track but don’t make these potentially expensive mistakes.
+In our eagerness to get trains running, we all often make mistakes when laying track but don’t make these potentially expensive mistakes.

-Some use track planning software — such as AnyRail — and print out their track plan and affix this to the baseboard as a guide.
+Some use track planning software — such as AnyRail — and print out their track map and affix this to the baseboard as a guide.
 If you can’t do this, layout and connect the track and sketch around it with a pencil on the baseboard so you have a clear guide and don’t deviate from this.

-Although some people prefer to pin their tracks, quite a few use a glue too.
-This is fine but can be messy, be careful not to get glue on the rails.
-Dirty rails will prevent the trains running smoothly.
-Use a wooden block to press the track down with – if you’re like me you’ll have glue on your fingers – and have a damp cloth handy to wipe excess glue way.
+Use a wooden block to press the track down with — if you’re like me you’ll have glue on your fingers — and have a damp cloth handy to wipe excess glue way.
+If this is you, and your track is now a mess, it is possible to recover your track with these track cleaning steps.

-I’ve down this won’t be doing it again!
-In my eagerness, and not wanting to wait, I pinned down both side of an oval circuit only to then find I couldn’t then get the connecting straight between the two halves in place.
+In my eagerness, and not wanting to wait, I pinned down both sides of an oval circuit only to then find I couldn’t then get the connecting straight between the two halves in place.
 Several hours of carefully unpinning later I was ready to start again.
-Work your way around the track in one direction, section by section.

 Another one where eagerness gets the better of us.
 It’s all too easy to start placing buildings and other scenery on your layout before you’ve got all the track down to make it look better.
 Don’t.
+Just don’t!

 Track laying and ballasting means working close to your baseboard and any vertical structures are likely to get knocked or damaged in the process.
 Keep those Ratio and Metcalfe models off the board until the track is laid and ballast applied.

-#5 Lock The Turnouts/Points
+#5 Lock the turnouts/points

-If using glue near or under points — I use pins to secure turnouts in place — switch the points several times during and after to free up the delicate springs and moving elements and ensure they haven’t become fixed and stuck.
+If using glue near or under points — I use pins to secure turnouts in place — switch the points several times during and after fitting to free up the delicate springs and moving elements and ensure they haven’t become fixed and stuck.